griffio/griffio.github.io/_posts/2015-04-15-Kotlin-pipeline-example.md

 + Each unique character is associated with a list of the same characters
 + The size of each list is returned as the new value in the destination map key

+> updated [group and fold proposal](https://github.com/Kotlin/KEEP/blob/master/proposals/stdlib/group-and-fold.md) for a more efficient pipeline

 An imperative implementation, or a Fold operator, would typically create one result Map and not require an intermediate list for grouping.

 This shows that the Kotlin groupBy operation will always use a list associated with each key.